By Fiona Russell, an outdoors journalist and blogger.

 Where to camp wild-style in the National Park:

-A full list of campsites in the National Park can be found here.
+View a full list of campsites in the National Park.

 (Camping Management Byelaws are in place in certain areas of the National Park between March and September.
-During this time in these areas you need to camp in a campsite or designated permit areas.
-To find out more click here)
+During this time in these areas you need to camp in a campsite or designated permit areas.)